ceph/ceph/src/pybind/mgr/ssh/HACKING.rst

 This will also enable the ssh mgr module and enable it as the orchestrator backend.

+**NOTE**:

+Please not that SELinux needs to be disabled due the way we bind volumes to the OSD containers.
+This will probably change in the future.

 *Optional:*

 While the above is sufficient for most operations, you may want to add a second host to the mix.